The Derby Probus Club

 Malcom Savage

 Malcolm initially worked in the computer industry after graduating in Maths from Cambridge, before joining British Rail Research.
 He specialised in signalling and control systems, developing the Integrated Electronic Control Centre and the world’s first “intelligent” route-setting system.
 After privatisation he worked in the signalling supply industry, before founding his railway technology consultancy, with clients in the UK and overseas.
-Mark is Head of Fundraising at the Trust and has worked there for 3 years.
-Prior to this he spent 30 years in the corporate world, where he ran global divisions of large PLCs and private companies

 July 9h Living with Dragons